 What do Therapy Animal Teams do?

 Registered teams can be found throughout the community visiting nursing homes, health care facilities, senior living residences, libraries, schools, camps, and events.
-Our program is also a proud partner with the IU Hospital Pet Therapy Program.

 How do I schedule a visit from a Therapy Animal Team?